codedbymattheo/codedbymattheo/README.md

 <div align="center">🎻 In my free time I love to play violin and guitar (sometimes even ukulele).</div>
 <div align="center">📚 I'm interested in literature and art.</div>
 <div align="center">🥊 I've been boxing for four years now. </div>
-<div align="center">🌱 And last but not least, I love to take care of my bonsai trees.</div>

 <br/>